Owlet7/wadfusion/README.md

 If you're on macOS or GNU/Linux, run the `wadfusion.py` Python 3 script.

 WadFusion will create a new file called `doom_fusion.ipk3`, with all the game content in it.
-It should be selectable as a game in GZDoom.
+It should be selectable in GZDoom as "DOOM Fusion".

-In rare cases, you may need to uncheck the `source_wads` folder's read-only status.
+Also included is a file called `doom_fusion_widescreen_gfx.pk3`, which adds super-ultra-widescreen assets courtesy of the [Ultra-Widerpix854 project](https://www.doomworld.com/forum/topic/148537).
+DOOM Fusion will load it automatically if it's added to GZDoom's file directories.
+GZDoom's own widescreen assets are disabled in Fusion.

 ## Supported WADs